Dover Mall: 2020s

-On October 15, 2020, Macy's announced that they would convert the Dover Mall Macy's store into a fulfillment center as online shopping spiked during the COVID-19 pandemic.
+In October 2020, Macy's announced that the mall's Macy's store would be converted into a fulfillment center as online shopping spiked during the COVID-19 pandemic.
 The Macy’s fulfillment center closed at the end of 2023, leaving an empty anchor space.

+In early 2021, amid the ongoing pandemic, Boscov's closed their six remaining full-service restaurants, including the Dover Mall location.

+In July 2021, the Dover city council amended the mall's zoning, allowing distribution centers, warehouses, and logistics businesses to operate at the mall.
+At the time, city planning director Dave Hugg stated, "It's very unlikely that the Dover Mall will continue to function viably as a regional shopping center without being able to likewise take advantage of [...] new opportunities."

 In 2022, Walmart opened a truck driving school at the mall, as part of an "Associate-to-Driver" pilot initiative.
 The program offers employees from Walmart stores and distribution centers the opportunity to earn a commercial driver's license (CDL) upon completion of a 12-week course.
 Graduates then become full-time, salaried drivers for Walmart.
 Trucks used by the program are stored in the mall's parking lot.

-On March 17, 2024, the AMC Classic movie theater permanently closed.
-It was the last remaining movie theater in Dover.
-The theater had faced increasing competition from newer theaters, especially Westown Movies in Middletown, which opened in 2013, and Milford Movies 9 in Milford, which opened at the end of 2020.
-AMC was also experiencing chain-wide financial difficulties and closed several theaters across the country during this time.
+In March 2024, the mall's AMC theater permanently closed, leaving Dover without a movie theater.
+The theater had faced increasing competition from newer multiplexes, especially Westown Movies in Middletown, which opened in 2013, and Milford Movies 9 in Milford, which opened at the end of 2020.
+AMC was also experiencing chain-wide financial difficulties during this period.

 In May 2024, Furniture & More opened in the former Sears location at the mall.
+The regional furniture chain consolidated its two previous Dover locations into a new store at the mall.

-On March 16, 2025, Forever 21 announced it would be closing all of its remaining U.S. stores, including the Dover Mall location.
-Shortly after, it was revealed that Portabella, a regional clothing chain, would open in the former Forever 21 space.
+In March 2025, Forever 21 announced it would be closing all of its remaining U.S. stores due to a Chapter 11 Bankruptcy filing.
+However, its vacancy was short lived, as the space was quickly filled by regional clothing chain Portabella.